pamelaferretti/pamelaferretti.github.io/_pages/research.md

 <br/><br/>
 I then included in my meta-analysis healthy subjects of all ages, animal hosts and environmental samples.
 I assembled a collection of 42,900 metagenomic samples, curated their associated metadata (yes was a lot of work!), and then leveraged this dataset to investigate the global biogeography and genetic variability of _C. difficile_.
 I found that _C. difficile_ is most prevalent (up to 76%) and abundant in healthy infants, and that _C. difficile_ in infants is associated with multiple indicators of a healthy infant gut microbiome development. **This study represents the largest single-species metagenomic survey to date, providing systematic, world-wide analysis of _C. difficile_ carriage and associated microbiome composition.**

 _**Relevance of the study:**_ _Disentangling the real burden of C. difficile from other pathogenic species inducing the same symptomatology will help directing future research focus and fundings towards better diagnostic systems and diagnosis.
-In addition, understanding how C. difficile carriage remains asymptomatic will help understanding the mechnanisms behind CDI manifestation and progression._
+In addition, understanding how C. difficile carriage remains asymptomatic will help understanding the mechnanisms behind CDI manifestation and progression._<br/>

 ### **SPIRE: a Searchable, Planetary-scale mIcrobiome REsource**